JZambrana1612/Homelab-Network-Infrastructure/code/proxmox_lxc_storage_setup.md

 - A dedicated **14 GB LXC storage volume**
 - **Mounted persistently** at `/mnt/lxc-storage`
 - **Available in the Proxmox GUI** for container creation

-You’re ready to download container templates or experiment with Alpine, Debian, Docker, and more — all safely within your new storage area.